silvara2/git-practice/README.md

 ## Merging

-Mergining means to bring the changes from one branch into another.
+Merging means to bring the changes from one branch into another.

+- A fast-forward merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.